Alnwick Lionheart railway station: Preservation

 In July 2018, the AVRT was awarded a Rural Development Programme for England grant (using funds jointly provided by the European Agricultural Fund for Rural Development and by the Department for Environment, Food and Rural Affairs) together with 20% match funding from Sustrans which constitute a total of £146,600.
 The grant is to be used to cover the costs of groundworks and track materials to extend the running line for a further 1 mile to a point just before the line passed under Edenhill Bridge where it will also cover the costs of constructing a new station, Greenrigg Halt.
 As of December 2018, work is underway on the construction of this extension.

-Most of the station facilities are currently provided in portacabins (though a single-story waiting shelter has been constructed on platform 2 and a grounded NER coach body provides temporary waiting facilities on platform 1) however the railway has longer-term ambitions to create a permanent station building, broadly inspired by that at the former Warkworth station but with a roof styled after those used at stations on the Alnwick to Cornhill railway.
-Early designs for this envisage a two-story "H-shaped" central nucleus containing a large entrance hall, toilets and kitchen on the lower floor and a museum, offices and education rooms on the upper floor.
+Most of the station facilities are currently provided in portacabins (though a single-storey waiting shelter has been constructed on platform 2 and a grounded NER coach body provides temporary waiting facilities on platform 1) however the railway has longer-term ambitions to create a permanent station building, broadly inspired by that at the former Warkworth station but with a roof styled after those used at stations on the Alnwick to Cornhill railway.
+Early designs for this envisage a two-storey "H-shaped" central nucleus containing a large entrance hall, toilets and kitchen on the lower floor and a museum, offices and education rooms on the upper floor.
 It is also intended to include two wings: the northern (Alnmouth end) one would provide a café area while the southern (buffer stop end) one accommodate a shop, boiler room and stations master's office.
 Elsewhere within the station site, in the longer-term it is intended that a replica goods shed (to be used for maintenance) and NER-style coal drop will be created on the east side of the existing storage sidings and an additional platform will be created on the loading road.